Gravitational matter-antimatter impact interactions: Introduction

 \begin{quote} ``Somewhat paradoxically, it turns out that the more precisely anomalous gravitational effects are ruled out in earth-based matter-matter experiments, the more unrestricted is the possibility that there can be a significant anomalous gravitational acceleration of antimatter.'' \end{quote}

-One of the arguments taken from \citet{Mor58} assumes that a photon is blue-shifted when it falls in a gravitational field.
-This is wrong, \citep[cf., e.g.][]{Oku00,Okuetal,WilDwi19}, and it is thus questionable, whether the statement that energy is not conserved by the ``antigravity'' theory can be justified by this assumption.
+One of the arguments taken from \citet{Mor58} assumes that a photon is blue-shifted when it falls in a gravitational field. \citet{Oku00} made the following statements in Chapter~6 of ``Photons and static gravity'': The frequency and energy of a photon in a static gravitational field are constant, however, the momentum and the wavelength change, see also \citet{Okuetal,WilDwi19}.
+Morrison assumed that a red shifted photon has insufficient energy.
+The confusion is that red shift can refer to wavelength or frequency.
+Morrison obviously relates the shift to frequency, which is wrong, and it is thus questionable, whether the statement that energy is not conserved by the ``antigravity'' theory can be justified by this assumption.

-\citet{CalDva} expect that the experiments will show that antimatter is attracted by matter as the interacting field in Einstein's theory has a spin = 2 \citep[cf., e.g.][]{OgiPol}.
+\citet{CalDva} expect that the experiments will show that antimatter is attracted by matter as the interacting field in Einstein's theory has a spin = 2, cf., e.g. \citet{OgiPol}.
 Particle and antiparticle attraction is also predicted by \citet{Sch59}.